mrijk/py-predicate/docs/formatters.rst

 Dotty
 -----
-Predicates can also be rendered in a visual way, using [graphviz](https://graphviz.org/):
+Predicates can also be rendered in a visual way, using `Graphviz <https://graphviz.org/>`_

 .. code-block:: python